redsigma/spore-png-organizer/README.md

 The script acts as a helper to organize the downloaded creatures (png files) so you dont need to manually copy them to `My Spore Creations` folder or drag and drop each of them in the spore window.

+## First time run

+If this is the first time you run this script then please run the following command first:

+python3 -m pip install -r ./requirements.txt
+- this will install the required python libraries that are needed by this script

 ## Usage